SoftwareHeritage/swh-alter/docs/usage.rst

     Proceed with removing 29 objects? [y/N]: y Creating recovery bundle…
     Recovery bundle created.
-    Removing objects from primary storage…
+    Removing objects from storage “old_primary”…
-    29 objects removed from primary storage.
+    29 objects removed from storage “old_primary”.
-    Removing objects from storage “cassandra”…
+    Removing objects from storage “new_primary”…
-    29 objects removed from storage “cassandra”.
+    29 objects removed from storage “new_primary”.
+    Removing objects from journal “main”…
+    Objects removed from storage “main”.
+    Removing objects from objstorage “main”…
+    12 objects removed from objstorage “main”.
+    Removing objects from objstorage “azure”…
+    12 objects removed from objstorage “azure”.

-Objects will be removed from the “primary” storage defined in the configuration and any other instances defined in a ``extra_storage`` section.
+Objects will be removed from entries in ``removal_storages``, ``removal_journals``, ``removal_objstorages`` defined in the configuration

 .. warning::

    The implementation of removal is not yet fully complete:

-   - Contents in _objstorage_ will not be removed.
-   - Objects in the _journal_ will not be removed.
    - Search data in Elasticsearch will not be removed.

-If during the removal process a reference is added to one of the removed objects, the process will be rolled back: the recovery bundle will be used to restore objects as they were to the “primary” storage.
+If during the removal process a reference is added to one of the removed objects, the process will be rolled back: the recovery bundle will be used to restore objects as they were to ``restoration_storage``.
 This will also be the case if any error happens during the process.
 The recovery bundle will be left intact.